stain/s11.no/content/2024/signposting-report/index.md

 <sup>10</sup> Bielefeld University Library, Germany
 <sup>11</sup>Nantes Université, CNRS, INSERM, L’Institut du Thorax, Nantes, France

+_All TF members have had the opportunity to review and edit this document, invitations to be on the authorship list were open to all hackathon participants_

 </div>

-[^TF]: All TF members have had the opportunity to review and edit this document, invitations to be on the authorship list were open to all hackathon participants
+* **License**: Creative Commons Attribution License ([CC BY 4.0](https://spdx.org/licenses/CC-BY-4.0)).
+* **Modifications**: Reformatting as Markdown; figure caption formatted; references in s11 house style; inline citation hyperlinks; cited URLs converted to hyperlinks; some paragraphs split for readability; citation [[Soiland-Reyes 2024]] updated.

 ## Executive Summary